 Documentation for students receiving equitable services is entered into SEDS.
 All providers must complete the required equitable services documentation and upload into SEDS by relabeling a miscellaneous cover sheet.
 See forms for equitable services in Appendix.

 2. Documenting 504 Plans

-Documentation for students receiving direct or indirect services via a 504 Plan is entered into the PMA
+The 504 Plan is created in ASPEN.
+The documentation for students receiving direct or indirect services via a 504 Plan should be entered into Accelify.

 3. Documenting Missed Services